Thomvis/BrightFutures/README.md

 `Queue` is a simple wrapper around a dispatch queue.

+## Callbacks
+You can be informed of the result of a `Future` by registering callbacks: `onComplete`, `onSuccess` and `onFailure`.
+The order in which the callbacks are executed upon completion of the future is not guaranteed, but it is guaranteed that the callbacks are executed serially.
+It is not safe to add a new callback from within a callback of the same future.

 ## Chaining callbacks

 Using the `andThen` function on a `Future`, the order of callbacks can be explicitly defined.
 The closure passed to `andThen` is meant to perform side-effects and does not influence the result. `andThen` returns a new Future with the same result as this future.